Video released from Florida wedding with allegedly drug-laced food - NewsBreak

 The body cam video shows deputies tell catering staff not to throw away any food as they moved through the venue.
 Someone can also be seen being taken away on a stretcher.

-“We all have been affected somehow by what was put in the food,” another person is heard saying in the video.Florida bride, caterer accused of lacing wedding food with marijuana
+“We all have been affected somehow by what was put in the food,” another person is heard saying in the video.Photos: Major damage from Denver water main break

 After speaking with guests outside the venue, deputies approach the bride and groom.